Polymer/old-docs-site/polymer.md

 ---
 layout: default
-title: Polymer kernel
+title: Polymer core
 ---

 {% comment %}
 {% include outofdate.html %}
 {% endcomment %}

-The {{site.project_title}} _kernel_ provides a thin layer of code that expresses {{site.project_title}}'s opinion, and provides the sugar that all components use.
-The kernel code is provided by a file named `polymer.js`.
+The {{site.project_title}} _core_ provides a thin layer of code that expresses its opinion and provides the extra sugaring that all {{site.project_title}} elements use.
+It is provided in the file `polymer.js`.

-Complete working examples of the concepts on this page are in [/toolkit-ui](https://github.com/polymer/toolkit-ui).
+**Note:** You can find working examples of the concepts on this page are in [/toolkit-ui](https://github.com/polymer/toolkit-ui).
+{: .alert .alert-success }

-## Component declaration
+## Element declaration

-A web component declaration looks like the following:
+Every {{site.project_title}} element is a Custom Element at heart.
+Their declaration looks no different than a standard element definition:

     <element name="tag-name">
       <template>